kristianmandrup/authorize-mw/README.md

 ## Permit

 The Permit class holds a list of all the registered permits in `Permit.permits`.
 You can get a named permit using `Permit.get(name)`.
-The `matches` method is used to see if the permit should be used for a given access-request (TODO: create a class `AccessRequest`).
+The `matches` method is used to see if the permit should be used for a given access-request.

 ```LiveScript
 class Permit